 The intercept is commonly not scientifically interesting because it may be outside the range of the data or what is considered plausible.
 In our simple linear regression model, the intercept is 132.53 mg/dL, which is not implausible.
 But given that the average LDL of the total is 125.80 mg/dL, the intercept is on the high end and possibly outside the reasonable range.

-(i)
+(i) score 2

-The slope is the difference in mean serum LDL level between patients differing by 1 year in age.
+The slope is estimate difference in mean serum LDL level between patients differing by 1 year in age.
 For instance, and increase in 1 year is associated with an average decrease in mean serum LDL level by 0.09 mg/dL.

-(j)
+(j) score 3

 Method: